 There are a few players for the various audio files you will run into when you are doing transcription work, but I think most people are using ExpressScribe (and yes, there's a Mac version).

-I recently found this rather disturbing post about ExpressScribe and the, shall we say, "extras" that get installed with it, apparently.
+Back in 2013, I found this rather disturbing post about ExpressScribe and the, shall we say, "extras" that get installed with it, apparently.

 Now, to be sure, this was from 2013.
 Hopefully NCH has had a change of heart on how they market their other programs, making this whole "warning" thing totally unnecessary ... but that doesn't mean I'm going to delete it just yet.